Gaston900/PSArcadeClassic/README.md

 make PTR64=1 TARGET=mame OSD=winui NOWERROR=1 STRIP_SYMBOLS=1
 --------------------------------------------------------------

-I recommend downloading the compilation tool, whether it is the version msys64-32 or msys64 that is from the year 2019-03-25, since this version is much more comfortable to compile for this version.
+I recommend downloading the compilation tool, whether it is the version msys64-32 that is from the year 2019-03-25, since this version is much more comfortable to compile for this version.

 The build tools will be located on the MAMEDEV github website: https://github.com/mamedev/buildtools/releases